AugustoBuin/AugustoBuin/README.md

 <div>
   <h1 align="center">Currently Working On</h1>
   <p>
-    I'm currently participating in a monitoring project by FATEC SJC Jessen Vidal, where I am part of the group of developers who is creating a software to collect student data through forms, as a Fullstack Developer. </br>
+    I'm currently participating in a monitoring project by FATEC SJC Jessen Vidal, where I develop a software to collect student data through forms, as a Fullstack Developer. </br>
-  And I'm also working as a developer on a college project, where we need to develop an AI that recognizes clouds in images coming from a satellite. <br/>
+  And I'm also working as a Scrum Master and Fullstack Developer on a college project, where we need to develop a system that automates data collection and analysis for intelligent customer service, enhancing efficiency and decision-making with TypeScript-based backend and frontend, and a Python AI microservice with Natural Language Processing. <br/>
     You can find my work in the pinned repositories.
   </p>
 </div>